Doctoral Degree Program

 All courses listed in this bulletin are open to students working for the doctoral degree.
 Additional courses are available in other departments—e.g., Anthropology; Chemistry; Ecology and Evolutionary Biology; Economics; Geology and Geophysics; Management; Mathematics; Molecular, Cellular, and Developmental Biology; Political Science; Sociology; and Statistics—and are listed in the bulletin of the Graduate School.

 A doctoral committee will be appointed for each student no later than the student’s second term in the program.
-The committee consists of a minimum of three faculty members from the Yale University community.
-When appropriate for their research areas, students are encouraged to suggest committee members from other universities.
+The committee consists of a minimum of two faculty members from the Yale University community.
+When appropriate for their research areas, students are encouraged to suggest committee members from other universities or institutions.
 Doctoral students work under the supervision of their doctoral committees.
 The committee should be chaired or cochaired by an F&ES ladder faculty member.

 Students are required to take the Doctoral Student Seminar (F&ES 900) during the first year of their program.